 I am an ML infrastructure engineer at Google Ads, partnering with researchers to design high-performance workflows, optimize fleet-wide efficiency, and develop agentic tools to improve ML experimentation velocity.

-I am also the founder and author of AI for Software Engineers, a publication dedicated to helping developers learn deep AI with a focus on infra, ops, and engineering, read by over 13,000 developers.
+I am also the author of AI for Software Engineers, a publication that gets software engineers hands-on with AI and is read by over 13,000 developers.

 You can find me on X and Substack, or chat by shooting me an email.